kangfarih/kangfarih.github.io/content/posts/web-admin-template/index.md

   - [On Progress Development]

 ### Role
-As a Developer I made this project for Demonstration and Learning purporse.
+As a Developer I made this project for Demonstration and Learning purpose.

 ### Footage